 A person may also pay a copayment for outpatient surgery.

 Glaucoma is a disease that damages the optic nerve at the back of the eye and can lead to vision loss and blindness.
-The condition may occur as a result of high pressure in the eye due to fluid buildup, according to the National Eye Institute.
+The condition may occur due to high pressure in the eye due to fluid buildup.

 Anyone can get glaucoma.
-However, people may inherit the disease, per the Glaucoma Research Foundation.
-This means a higher risk exists for anyone with a blood relative who has glaucoma.
+However, anyone with a blood relative who has glaucoma will have a higher risk.
 Family members of a person with glaucoma may need to undergo screening for the disease.

 There are three main types of glaucoma: